randjelaa/HCIProjectA/README.md

-Great!
-Below is an updated version of your `README.md` with placeholders for screenshots.
-You can now insert your screenshots at the appropriate locations.

----

 # 🐾 VetClinic – Veterinary Clinic Information System

 This is a desktop WPF application designed for managing operations in a veterinary clinic.
 It includes role-based functionality for administrators and veterinarians, with shared features such as language settings and personal profile management.